forstertim/insidapy/docs/_build/html/_sources/index.rst.txt

-.. insidapy documentation master file, created by sphinx-quickstart on Mon Sep 18 08:29:11 2023.
+..
+InSiDa-Py documentation master file, created by sphinx-quickstart on Sun Oct  8 12:12:04 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.